Believe me when I tell you that you’re probably the best person to conduct viewings with prospective tenants. Everyone else is a liability!

 I’ve also already written an entire blog post on this point (Holy Moly, I’m really creating a patchwork quilt of old shit with this blog post!), where I list potentially awful signs of awful tenants.
 It was a good one.

 When I first started my BTL crusade I used to primarily focus on the references the applicants provided, which would include income and references.
-In retrospect, that was naivety at it’s best, because any old numpty can earn a buck and bribe a few people with a bottle of cider to vouche for them.
+In retrospect, that was naivety at it’s best, because any old numpty can earn a buck and bribe a few people with a bottle of cider to vouch for them.

 A good tenant is so much more than the details in their tenancy application form, but unfortunately, seeing beyond the black ink is difficult when you don’t take your own viewings.
 How many people would do business with someone they’ve never met?
 Very few.
 Yet, we seem to effortlessly do it in this industry.

 I put my applicants through a screening process that they’re not even aware of.
 They ain’t got a freaking clue that while they’re burying their heads into the kitchen units, assessing whether there’s suitable storage to house their reserve of freakish amounts of tinned food in the event of an apocalypse, I’m working the crap out of my five senses and giving them a shakedown; I’m looking for flesh wounds that indicate signs of participation in a bar brawl; I’m sniffing around for unpleasant odours only obtainable by a nasty smoking habit (I don’t accept smokers) and/or soap allergies; I’m looking for head-lice crawling around on their hideous little scalp; I’m analysing the cleanliness of their cotton socks (if they don’t offer to remove their shoes before entering the premises, interview over!).
-It’s also particularly interesting to assess someone’s reaction when you tell them you’re going to do a credit check on them- the response is often very telling.
+It’s also particularly interesting to assess someone’s reaction when you tell them you’re going to conduct a credit check on them.
+The response is often very telling.

 How many agents look through Facebook as part of their referencing protocol?
 I’d be surprised if any, yet it’s been one of the most resourceful and valuable methods of referencing for me over the years.
 But you can’t blame agents side-stepping, because judging the political party an applicant is endorsing isn’t their job, nor should it be.
-But it’s definitely with in my interest; if an applicant is sharing and/or liking Britain First or EDL posts, or has pictures of what is clearly an unsightly living environment, that is all invaluable information.
+But it’s definitely within my interest; if an applicant is sharing and/or liking Britain First or EDL posts, or has pictures of what is clearly an unsightly living environment, that is all invaluable information.

 See, the thing is, most people wouldn’t be perceptive to any of those things.
-How many agents would say, “the applicant ticket all the boxes… but he/she smelt of an ashtray”?
+How many agents would say, “the applicant ticket all the boxes… but he/she smelled of an ashtray”?
 Not many.
 They’re more likely to usher you into their branch to sign the contracts, and in-turn bump up their commission.
 Cha-ching!

 I guess this ties in with the ‘gut instinct’ factor, whereby landlords are genetically programmed to be more perceptive.